Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 .. code-block:: text

-   c:\bigfntut> Scripts\paster create -t pyramid_routesalchemy tutorial
+   c:\pyramidtut> Scripts\paster create -t pyramid_routesalchemy tutorial

 .. note:: If you are using Windows, the ``pyramid_routesalchemy`` Paster template may not deal gracefully with installation into a